United States Embassy London Guide 2025

 Embassy services for non-US citizens

-As a British citizen, or a foreign citizen residing in the UK, you can apply for either an immigrant or nonimmigrant visa for the USA from the United States Embassy London.
+This means that, as a British citizen, or a foreign citizen residing in the UK, you can apply for either an immigrant or nonimmigrant visa for the USA from the United States Embassy London.

 The purpose of your intended travel, and other facts, will determine what type of visa is required under US immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.